rbpollock/labboNetwork/docs/interfaces/imetacolony.md

 ### ▸ `deprecateLocalSkill(uint256 localSkillId, bool deprecated)`

-Deprecate a local skill for the colony.
+Deprecate a local skill for the labbo.
 Secured function to authorised members.

 **Parameters**